Last updated: 2026-03-20

 Smartwatches have evolved from notification mirrors into genuine health and fitness devices.
-Blood pressure monitoring, sleep apnea detection, and advanced running metrics are now standard on flagship models.
+Sleep tracking, crash detection, and advanced running metrics are now standard on flagship models.
 Here are the best smartwatches for every type of user.

 $799